 Diversity, equity, inclusion and belonging

-The College of Arts and Sciences offers programming, scholarships and resources for students and faculty to foster, encourage and promote diversity.
-Led by our Diversity Committee, we take great care to help all students thrive and build a foundation to enter the professional world.
+The College of Arts and Sciences offers programming, scholarships and resources for students and faculty to foster, encourage and promote diversity, equity, inclusion and belonging.
+Led by our Diversity Committee, we take great care to help all students thrive and build a foundation to succeed as professionals.

 You are welcome here